calebv2/SCTool-Tracker/README.md

 - **Export Functionality**: Save your combat logs as HTML for future reference
 - **Auto-Updates**: Automatically download and install the latest version
 - **System Tray Integration**: Minimize to system tray for unobtrusive operation
-- **Twitch Integration**: Create clips and post kill messages to your Twitch chat
+- **Twitch Integration**: Create clips and post kill messages to your Twitch chat with configurable delays
+- **Button Automation System**: Automatically execute custom key sequences after kill events
-- **User Profile Images**: Display profile images fetched from RSI website
+- **User Profile Images**: Display profile images fetched from RSI website with organization info
 - **Start with Windows**: Option to launch automatically on system startup
-- **Responsive Design**: Adapts to different screen resolutions and DPI settings
+- **Responsive Design**: Adapts to different screen resolutions and DPI settings with automatic scaling
-- **Modern UI**: Sleek, dark-themed interface with customizable settings
+- **Modern UI**: Sleek, dark-themed interface with customizable settings and themes

 ## Game Overlay System